|

 tallied with weekly point totals for electronic homework and

-activities; this total must be met, and students must attend the
+activities; this total must be met, and students should plan to attend the

-LIVE class meeting.
+LIVE class meeting on Thursdays and definitely on test nights.
 This course is not considered self-paced;

 there is a strict weekly goal for learning acquisition, which will